 Just be sure that your version, installation type and payment model match your future intentions (assuming you know what those are, already), or you may find yourself rebuilding your system from scratch!

-The Aiven Kafka solution
+The Aiven for Apache Kafka solution

 One way to get around all of this complexity is to run your Kafka as a hosted service.
 Building, testing and maintaining your own Kafka clusters will eat up developer resources that could be used elsewhere, while introducing risk.